hyperaudio/hyperaudio-lite/README.md

 You can get the snippet of code by visiting the page of the SoundCloud file you're interested in, clicking on _Share_ and then _Embed_.

+## :heart_eyes: Other Player Support :heart_eyes:

+We also now support Vimeo and VideoJS players.
+Please let us know if their are other types of players you wish us to support by creating an issue.

 ## :money_with_wings: Web Monetization Support :money_with_wings: